alexandra-zaharia/alexandra-zaharia.github.io/_posts/2019-04-17-multiprocessing-in-python-with-shared-resources.md

 tags: [Python, subprocess, multiprocessing, lock]
 ---

-# Principle
+## The problem

-In the [previous post on parallelism in Python][pp], we have seen how an external Python script performing a long computation can be ran in parallel using Python's [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) module.
+In the [previous post on parallelism in Python][pp], we have seen how an external Python script performing a long computation can be ran in parallel using Python's [`multiprocessing`][] module.
 If you haven't done so already, take your time to read that post before this one.

-[pp]: {% post_url 2019-04-17-run-python-script-as-subprocess-with-multiprocessing %}

 Here we elaborate on the scenario presented in the previous post:
 * As before, we have an external Python script `worker.py` that performs a long computation.